 Fortunately for us, there’s Amazon.

 Recently, I went on the internet retailer's site to look at winter jackets.
-Given the uncharacteristically cold temperatures this year, I was surprised to see the sixth best-selling item in women’s coats, jackets and vests is a faux leather jacket.
+Given the cold temperatures this year, I was surprised to see one of the best-selling items in women’s coats, jackets and vests was a faux leather jacket.
 Apparently, we love our pleather more than down, even in cold weather.
-Thanks to 2,970 reviews and an average 4.1-star rating, Lock & Love’s hooded faux leather jacket is ranked No. 1 on Amazon’s list of best-selling women’s leather and faux leather coats, jackets and vests.
+Thanks to 3,535 reviews and an average 4.1-star rating, Lock & Love’s hooded faux leather jacket is ranked No. 1 on Amazon’s list of best-selling women’s leather and faux leather coats, jackets and vests.

-Even though it’s hand-wash only, there’s no mistaking this $17-$60 jacket (depending on which of the 27 styles and colors you choose from) for a $600 jacket.
+Even though it’s hand-wash only, there’s no mistaking this $60 jacket (depending on which of the 27 styles and colors you choose from) for a $600 jacket.
 But when it comes to faux leather looks, Lock & Love has the formula down pat.
-The made-in-the-USA brand is also behind the No. 2 and No. 3 best-selling faux leather pieces on Amazon — a quilted biker jacket and an everyday bomber jacket.
+The made-in-the-USA brand is also behind a few other best-selling jackets on Amazon: